ibm-cloud-docs/openwhisk/runtimes.md

 The following links return a JSON response that shows the available runtimes for IBM Cloud Functions in each region.

-The `runtimes` section contains the set of available runtimes.
+The `runtimes` section of the response contains the set of available runtimes.

   - [us-south](https://us-south.functions.cloud.ibm.com/)
   - [us-east](https://us-east.functions.cloud.ibm.com/)